How I failed machine learning in medical imaging -- shortcomings and recommendations: Evaluations that miss the target

 \subsection{Incorrectly chosen baselines}

-To claim superiority, novel algorithms may be compared to baselines, but these baselines may be poorly chosen.
-There are two ways this can go wrong: choosing baselines that are not as strong as they could be (under-powered) baselines, and not choosing simple but effective baselines.
+Developing new algorithms builds upon comparing these to baselines.
+However, if these baselines are poorly chosen, the reported improvement may be misleading.

-When under-powered baselines are chosen, the algorithm results may seem more favorable, creating an illusion of progress.
-This is illustrated in healthcare data~\citep{bellamy2020evaluating}, semi-supervised learning~\citep{oliver2018realistic}, recommendation systems~\citep{dacrema2019really}, metric learning~\citep{musgrave2020metric} and deep learning more generally~\citep{marcus2018deep} (and references therein).
+Baselines may not properly account for recent progress, as revealed in applications of machine learning to healthcare~\citep{bellamy2020evaluating}, but also other applications of machine learning \citep{oliver2018realistic,dacrema2019really,musgrave2020metric}.

-The opposite problem is not including simple baselines, which may be effective for the problem at hand.
-For example, \cite{brendel2019approximating} show that some convolutional neural networks (CNNs) can be approximated by a bag-of-feature approach, and \cite{wen2020convolutional} show that CNNs do not outperform support vector machines.
+The opposite problem also occurs: forgetting simple approaches effective for the problem at hand.
+For example, \cite{wen2020convolutional} show that convolutional neural networks do not outperform support vector machines for diagnosis of Alzheimer's disease from brain imaging.